ayoleoz/Mini-Google/README.md

 4. Search Engine and Web UI, which provides a search form and weighted results list by querying from the DynamoDB and displaying the query results on a Web User Interface.

-The detailed README is in each repository with instructions to run the code.
+The detailed README is in each sub-directory with instructions to run the code.